postsharp/postsharp-emails/metalama-email-course/51-memoization.md

 ## Summary

-Memomization is one of the simplest way to make CPU-intensive applications faster without adding boilerplate code.
+Memoization is one of the simplest ways to accelerate CPU-intensive applications without adding boilerplate code.
 It is even simpler and allocates less memory than using the `Lazy<T>` class.